-The financial statements are general purpose financial statements prepared by the Board of ADIG in order to meet the needs of the Board of the Armidale Diocesan Investment Group and the Trustees of the Roman Catholic Church for the Diocese of Armidale (the Trustees).
-The Board has determined that ADIG is not publicly accountable and therefore it is not necessary for ADIG to comply with all of the requirements of the Australian Accounting Standards and other mandatory financial reporting requirements promulgated by the Australian Accounting Standards Board (AASB).
+The financial statements are general purpose financial statements prepared by the Board of ADIG to meet the needs of the Board of the Armidale Diocesan Investment Group and the Trustees of the Roman Catholic Church for the Diocese of Armidale (the Trustees).
+The Board has determined that ADIG is not publicly accountable and therefore it is not necessary for ADIG to comply with all the requirements of the Australian Accounting Standards and other mandatory financial reporting requirements promulgated by the Australian Accounting Standards Board (AASB).

-The financial statements were authorised for issue by the Board on 22 May 2023.
+The financial statements were authorised for issue by the Board on 3 April 2024.